DiegoMFR/currencyConverter/readme.md

 ## Getting Started

-Download or clone the repo to your project, build it and import /build/currencyconverter.esm.js (ES module), /build/currencyconverter.js (nomodule) and /build/currencyconverter.css into your HTML.
+Download or clone the repo to your project, build it and import /build/currencyconverter.esm.js (ES module), /build/currencyconverter.js (nomodule) and /build/currencyconverter.css into your project.

 ### Prerequisites